Exercises – Additional: Using AI / LLM as research assistants in systematic reviews

 from PyPDF2 import PdfReader

-• openai: OpenAI package, interface via API / cloud based
+openai: OpenAI package, interface via API / cloud basedpandas/numpy: data manipulation, as we now know wellPyPDF2: reading PDF contents

 Authenticate with OpenAI API and load the text prompt